 Some organizations perform A/A testing when implementing a new testing tool, such as Target, to determine whether:

-Although few organizations run A/A tests, it is actually good practice to run them as “sanity” experiments to build trust after implementing the tool or before performing A/B tests that could impact conversion and revenue.
+Although few organizations run A/A tests, it is good practice to run them as “sanity” experiments to build trust after implementing the tool or before performing A/B tests that could impact conversion and revenue.

 There are numerous reasons why you might see lift in one experience over another (identical) experience:

-A common problem in running any kind of test, including an A/A test, is to look at the results continually, and prematurely stop a test as soon as you see statistical significance, and declare a winning experience.
+A common problem in running any kind of test, including an A/A test, is to look at the results continually, and prematurely stop a test when you see statistical significance, and declare a winning experience.
 Analysts often do what is called “data peeking.”
 Data peeking involves looking at the test data early and frequently while trying to determine which experience is performing better.
 The risk is to stop the test prematurely, which could invalidate the results.

 In an A/A test, data peeking can often cause analysts to see lift in one experience, when in fact there should be no difference, because the two experiences are identical.
-In fact, with continuous peeking, A/A tests are actually guaranteed to show “statistical significance” (namely, a confidence above a certain threshold, such as 95%) at some point during the test.
+In fact, with continuous peeking, A/A tests are guaranteed to show “statistical significance” (namely, a confidence above a certain threshold, such as 95%) at some point during the test.

 In an A/A test, the goal would then be to not see a statistically significant result after your test has reached the desired sample size.